richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 28 October 2018 — Eric Davis states on a radio broadcast the the Del, Rio TX UAP crash was a real event and was a successful crash retrieval.
+**(PUBLIC DOMAIN)** - 28 October 2018 — Eric Davis states on a radio broadcast that the Del Rio TX UAP crash was a real event and was a successful crash retrieval.
 “Del Rio, Texas, that was a 1950s case, that was another one (crash retrieval), and the other ones I won’t bring up because those are still classified.
 But um…and they have not been investigated to my knowledge; I’m sorry, that have not been revealed or published to my knowledge.”
 Davis states “we” have crash retrievals and USG/private laboratories were not advanced enough to understand what the technology was.

 *   [https://silvarecord.com/2018/10/28/dr-eric-davis-confirms-del-rio-texas-ufo-event-was-a-successful-crash-retrieval-2/](https://silvarecord.com/2018/10/28/dr-eric-davis-confirms-del-rio-texas-ufo-event-was-a-successful-crash-retrieval-2/)